 GNOME 40 includes a new and improved Activities Overview design.
 This gives the overview a more coherent look, and provides an improved experience for navigating the system and launching applications.
 Workspaces are now arranged horizontally, and the window overview and application grid are accessed vertically.

 - The performance and resource usage of GNOME has been significantly improved.

-- The visual style, including the user interface, the icons, and the desktop, has been refreshed.
+- The visual style, including the user interface, the login screen, the icons, and the desktop, has been refreshed.